viorel-anghel/steamdeck-kubernetes/README.md

 Steps 12, 13 are optional on second/thirs node.
 Do step 14 though.

+---

 ## Full cleanup

-If you wish to restore the setup in the original state, rke2 can be uninstalled with the script `rke2-uninstall.sh` (as root, obviously).
+If you wish to restore the system in the original state, rke2 can be uninstalled with the script `rke2-uninstall.sh` (as root, obviously).
 If you wish, also stop and disable sshd.